citp/privacy-policy-historical/d/do/dog/dogzonline.com.au.md

 We are committed to providing you with adequate information so you can make an informed decision whether to visit our web site and whether you wish to voluntarily provide any personal data or information, e.g., your name, e-mail address, telephone number, etc. Our Privacy Policy is described in the following sections.

+**Collection of information**
+We collect, process and retain personal information from you when you

+  * email us
+  * register for a membership with us
+  * use any of our Services
+  * give us information on a web contact form (eg puppy enquires etc)
+  * update or add information on your membership
+  * join and participate in forum discussions
+  * or when you otherwise contact us.

+If you do not agree with this collection of information and the content of this Privacy Policy, we ask that you please do not provide the requested information.
+You may nevertheless continue to use most of our web site, subject however, to the collection of information through log files as discussed in the 'Log Files' section below.

+**How we use your information**
+We use your personal information to

+  * provide and improve our Services
+  * give you a personalised experience on our site
+  * contact you
+  * provide customer service
+  * send you alerts for new ads
+  * let you know of new features on our site
+  * provide you with personalised advertising and marketing
+  * detect, prevent and investigate fraud, spam and/or other illegal activities.

 **Placing Advertisements**
 By placing an advertisement on our site (including but not limited to Breeder Listings, Puppy Listings, Classified Ads etc), you give us permission to display that information (including your contact details) publicly on our site for the purposes of promoting your ad.
 You also give us permission to reply to any requests for information about your ad or membership that is currently publicly available on our site (or has been previously publicly available).

 **Using Online Form to Contact Advertisers**
 Dogs Online analyzes and stores all communications sent to advertisers via our contact form system for the purpose of spotting scams and spam (and blocking these).
 Do not use our contact form system for any private messages that you may not want us to see.
 Messages are stored for approximately 6 months.
-We will never give your personal information to third parties for their marketing and advertising purposes.

 **Log Files**
 We review data and information contained in log files located on our web server, which record the date and time of each visit to our web site, the user's IP (internet protocol) address, the referring IP address or domain (the prior web site visited), and the files viewed on our web site (including HTML pages, graphics, etc.).
 We use log file information to analyze data in the aggregate to determine the trends and usage of our site.
 We can not correlate the log data to identify specific users.

 **Cookies and Web Beacons**
-We do use cookies to store information about visitors preferences, record user-specific information on which pages the user access or visit, customize Web page content based on visitors browser type or other information that the visitor sends via their browser.
+We do use cookies to store information about visitors preferences, record user-specific information on which pages the user access or visit, customise Web page content based on visitors browser type or other information that the visitor sends via their browser.

 **DoubleClick DART Cookie**
 \- Google, as a third party vendor, uses cookies to serve ads on our sites.